pascalbetz/pascalbetz.github.io/_posts/2016-03-14-lookup-path.md

 And of course if you do not call ```super``` then none of the other implementations will be called.

 So, now that this is solved...let's look at another way this can be determined: ```ancestors```.
-The documentation says that this will "Returns a list of modules included in mod (including mod itself).".
+The documentation says that this "Returns a list of modules included in mod (including mod itself).".
 If we extend above code to print the list of ancestors:

 {% highlight ruby %}